Vincent-Diaz/README-Generator/ExampleREADME.md

    * [License](#license)

   ## Installation:
-  asdf
+  Install through web application.

   ## Usage:
-  adf
+  To track a users fitness and health.

-  ## Contributors
+  ## Contributors:
-  asdf
+  John Wick

   ## Test:
-  asf
+  npm run test

   ## Questions:
-  If you have any questions, contact [GitHub Link](https://github.com/Vincent-Diaz on Github.
+  If you have any questions, contact [Vincent-Diaz](https://github.com/Vincent-Diaz "Vincent-Diaz") on Github or by email diazkik@yahoo.com.

   ## License:
-  Apache license 2.0
+  MIT license